zeus-ctrl/git-bats-demo/README.md

 the basics of `git` and Github, as well as the `bats` unit testing tool for `bash` shell scripts.

-The idea here is to fork this repo, and then use the provided `bats` tests and test-driven development (TDD) to incrementally build up a solution to a (simple) problem.
+The idea here is to fork (copy) this repo, and then use the provided `bats` tests and test-driven development (TDD) to incrementally build up a solution to a (simple) problem.